Logo Icon

 On the 20th day of being stranded, Dudley and Stephens went ahead and killed the boy without Brook's consent, as the boy was nearing death and had no family.

 The three adults fed on the boy's body to stay alive and were rescued four days later.
-When brought to trial, they tried to use the defense of necessity, arguing that their actions were required for survival.
+When brought to trial, they tried to use the defence of necessity, arguing that their actions were required for survival.

 #6 Insanity Case Law (Daniel Mc Naughten)